soundio/sequence-json/README.md

 # Music JSON proposal

-A proposal for a standard format for representing music in JSON, with the aim of making emerging web apps using the new Web Audio and Web MIDI APIs interoperable.
+A proposal for a format for representing music in JSON, with the aim of making emerging web apps using the new Web Audio and Web MIDI APIs interoperable.

 This document is intended as a discussion starter.
 Please comment, propose ideas and